akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/range-directives/withRangeSupport.md

-In order to prevent the server from becoming overloaded with trying to prepare `multipart/byteranges` responses for high numbers of potentially very small ranges the directive rejects requests requesting more than `rangeCountLimit` ranges with a `TooManyRangesRejection`.
+In order to prevent the server from becoming overloaded with trying to prepare `multipart/byteranges` responses for high numbers of potentially very small ranges the directive rejects requests requesting more than `rangeCountLimit` ranges with a @unidoc[TooManyRangesRejection].
-Requests with unsatisfiable ranges are rejected with an `UnsatisfiableRangeRejection`.
+Requests with unsatisfiable ranges are rejected with an @unidoc[UnsatisfiableRangeRejection].

 The `withRangeSupport()` form (without parameters) uses the `range-coalescing-threshold` and `range-count-limit` settings from the `akka.http.routing` configuration.